 Do you still need topical steroids once you’re in remission?

 This is where recommendations for maintenance vary between Lichen Sclerosus providers.
 Some say that as symptoms improve, you can stop using the topical steroid.
-But Dr. Krapf recommends a maintenance program of applying a topical steroid twice a week.
+However, Dr. Krapf recommends a maintenance program of applying a topical steroid twice a week.

 She references a study where women who were consistent with applying steroids twice a week and received an annual follow-up were less likely to develop vulvar cancer.
 That study, as well as other studies and the full breadth of research, convinced Dr. Krapf that a maintenance application of topical steroids is best.